zynk/llama-fs/README.md

    ```bash
    pip install -r requirements.txt
    ```
+I already included other shit you will most likely need.

-4. Update your `.env`
+~~4.
+Update your `.env`
 Copy `.env.example` into a new file called `.env`.
 Then, provide the following API keys:
 * Groq: You can obtain one from [here](https://console.groq.com/keys).
-* AgentOps: You can obtain one from [here](https://app.agentops.ai/settings/projects).
+* AgentOps: You can obtain one from [here](https://app.agentops.ai/settings/projects).~~ (Ew.)

-Groq is used for fast cloud inference but can be replaced with Ollama in the code directly (TODO.)
+~~Groq is used for fast cloud inference but can be replaced with Ollama in the code directly (TODO.~~ Not.)

-AgentOps is used for logging and monitoring and will report the latency, cost per session, and give you a full session replay of each LlamaFS call.
+~~AgentOps is used for logging and monitoring and will report the latency, cost per session, and give you a full session replay of each LlamaFS call.~~ (Hell no.)

 5. (Optional) Install moondream if you want to use the incognito mode
     ```bash
     ollama pull moondream
+    ollama pull codellama:instruct
     ```

 ## Usage